 The editorial services your project needs depend on the type of writing, stage of writing, and your objectives for the writing.
-Sometimes what a piece needs doesn’t fit easily into one category of service.
-And sometimes a piece would benefit from more than one type of service.
+Often, the services that would benefit a project don’t readily fit into one category.
 But we can figure that out together.

 - Developmental editing

 - Sensitivity (diversity, equity, and inclusion) reviewing